Centre for Compulsive and Addictive Behaviours

 - Compulsive buying

-Treatment comprises a time-limited form of cognitive-behavioural therapy focusing on reducing the target behaviour, increasing non-problem behaviours and investigating any underlying or causal factors in the start or continuation of the problem.
+Treatment comprises a time-limited form of cognitive behavioural therapy (CBT) focusing on reducing the target behaviour, increasing non-problem behaviours and investigating any underlying or causal factors in the start or continuation of the problem.

 Treatment would be provided by NHS-trained HPC registered psychologists with extensive experience of working with behavioural addictions.

 Assistance may also be provided to family, carers or significant others of individuals experiencing these problems.
-Please see the ‘family and carers’ link on the left hand side of this page for further information.
+Read more about support for families and others

 This service is designed to treat primary compulsive and addictive behaviours, and not those that might occur within the context of a co-existing mental health difficulty.